-- Articles of incorporation & operating agreements.
+- Articles of incorporation of company & operating agreements.
 While the former goes with corporations, the latter is for some LLCs.
 These documents include your business purposes, business name, structure, stock details, and other information.

 - Doing business as (DBA).
 If you have neither an operating agreement nor articles of incorporation, think about a business name to register, which could be a fictitious DBA name (if you choose the sole proprietorship).

 - Employer identification number (EIN) from the IRS.
 Apart from taking business and personal taxes separate, EIN will save the sole proprietorships from trouble if they have to hire employees.